Pet Hospice Care

 7. What about pain management?
 How will you control this at home?
 How will you evaluate pain?
 Fortunately, the field of veterinary medicine has some terrific pain management options.

 8. How will you work with your vet and the vet’s staff?
 Are they available via phone?
 Are you billed for phone calls?
-What if you have an emergency or concern after hours?
+What if you have an concern after hours?
 Can you reach them and will they provide care after hours?
 Can a certified veterinary technician provide some services to save on time or expense?
 Will your vet or his staff train you on procedures you can safely do at home (e.g., giving fluids, injections)?

 You.
 Yes, You.